AndreeaBila/climate-change-visualisation/README.md

 ***To run this application, you must have Java 8 installed.**

 ### Using the application
-To try and test the application, simply open a terminal in the `climate-change-vis` folder and run the command `java -jar climate-change-vis-app.jar`
+To try and test the application, simply open a terminal in the `climate-change-visualisation` folder and run the command `java -jar app.jar`, or double click `app.jar` from the file explorer.

 ### Running the project in IntelliJ IDEA

 To access the code and run it yourself in IntelliJ IDEA, take the following steps:
-- Right click the climate-change-vis folder and click **Open Folder as IntelliJ IDEA Project**.
-Alternatively, with IntelliJ IDEA open, click `File > New > Project From existing Sources` and select the `climate-change-vis` folder.
+- Right click the root folder `climate-change-visualisation` and click **Open Folder as IntelliJ IDEA Project**.
+Alternatively, with IntelliJ IDEA open, click `File > New > Project From existing Sources` and select the `climate-change-visualisation` folder.
 Leave all the other settings as they are to create the project.
 - After the project is created, go to `File > Project Structure > Project` and set the **Project SDK** to **1.8**
 - Set the **Project language level** to **8 - Lambdas, type annotations etc.**
-- Set the **Project complier output** to a new folder `climate-change-vis > out`.
+- Create a new directory `out` inside the root folder `climate-change-visualisation`.
+From `File > Project Structure > Project`, set this folder as the **Project compiler output** by typing or selecting its path.
 - Add JUnit as a Project Library.
 Still inside the **Project Structure** menu, navigate to **Libraries** and click **+** and select **From Maven**.
 In the dialog that appears, write *"org.junit.jupiter:junit-jupiter:5.4.2"* in the search bar and press **OK**.
 Apply the changes and close the Project Structure menu
 - From the project file list, right click the `src` folder and press `Mark Directory as > Source Root`.
 Mark `resources` as the `Resource Root` folder and `test` as the `Test Root` folder the same way.
-- Finally, run the main method by opening the `climate-change-vis > src > aib > Main` file and then clicking `Run > Run... > Main > Run` from the application bar.
+- Finally, run the main method by opening the `climate-change-visualisation > src > aib > Main` file and then clicking `Run > Run... > Main > Run` from the application bar.

 ## Libraries
 #### [FastNoise by Jordan Peck](https://github.com/Auburns/FastNoise_Java)